-At the end of the project, students will be excited to share their solutions and findings.
-It will be a great opportunity to develop their communication ability.
+At the end of the project, students will be eager to share their solutions and findings.
+This is a great opportunity to develop their communication abilities.

-Here are different ways you can have your students share their work:
+Here are a few examples of how your students can share their work:

-- 1. Have students create the display where the LEGO® model will be used. - 2.
-Have students describe their investigation or diorama. - 3.
-Have a team of students present their best solution to you, to another team, or in front of the class. - 4.
-Have an expert (or some parents) come to your class to listen to your students. - 5.
-Organize a science fair at your school. - 6.
-Have students record a video to explain their project and post it online. - 7.
-Create and display posters of the projects in your school. - 8.
-E-mail the project document to parents or publish in student portfolios.
+- 1. Ask the students to create the display where the LEGO® model will be used. - 2.
+Ask the students to describe their investigations or models. - 3.
+Ask a team of students to present their best solution to you, another team, or to the class. - 4.
+Invite an expert or a group of parents to your classroom for a student presentation. - 5.
+Organise a science fair at your school. - 6.
+Ask the students to record videos explaining their projects, and post them online. - 7.
+Create and display posters of the projects around your school. - 8.
+Email the project documents to parents, or publish them in students' portfolios.

-To make this experience even more positive, have students give one positive comment or ask one question about others' work when they take part in the sharing session.
+To make this experience even more up-beat, ask each student to make a positive comment or to pose a question about another student's work during the sharing session.